 Licensed since 1956, first off as a Novice and then Conditional; that sure seems like a long time ago!
-I let my license expire some years during a 21 year stint in the U.S. Navy (also a Vietnam Vet with some Agent Orange problems) BUT I re-took the exams about 30 years ago and thoroughly enjoy being back in to Ham Radio.
+I let my license expire some years back during a 21 year stint in the U.S. Navy (also a Vietnam Vet with some Agent Orange problems) BUT I re-took the exams about 30 years ago and thoroughly enjoy being back into Ham Radio.